 - Student visa applicants under 18 years of age must submit documents for welfare arrangements as provided by your education provider:

-- In case you intend on living with any relative in Australia, including your parents, you must provide evidence of nominated guardians who have the right to remain in Australia for the period of your stay, until 18 years of age.
+- In case you intend to live with any relative in Australia, including your parents, you must provide evidence of nominated guardians who have the right to remain in Australia for the period of your stay, until 18 years of age.

 - Student visa for under 18 years who don’t intend to travel along with parents or legal guardian: